lazypic/git-hours/README.md

 ### Since, Before
 You can set the start date and the end date with this options.
-If you don’t enter any value, start date and end date will be set as the first and last date of last month by default.
+If you don’t enter any value, the start date and the end date will be set as the first and last date of last month by default.

 ```bash
 $ git hours -since 2019-02-01 -before today